On 10 February 2020 the Australian Government directed the ACCC to conduct an inquiry into markets for the supply of digital platform services.

 Further details of the matters to be considered in the inquiry are provided in the Ministerial direction.

-On 28 April 2022, the ACCC release the fourth interim report for the Digital Platform Services inquiry, which examined general online retail marketplaces.
+On 28 April 2022, the ACCC released the fourth interim report for the Digital Platform Services inquiry, which examined general online retail marketplaces.
 Previously, the ACCC has published stakeholder submissions to the issues paper and released two short surveys, inviting views from consumers and small business sellers.

 On 28 October 2021, the ACCC released the third interim report of the Digital Platform Services Inquiry, which examined market dynamics and consumer choice screens in search services and web browsers.